2022 Midwestern Intercollegiate Volleyball Association tournament

 The 2022 Midwestern Intercollegiate Volleyball Association Tournament is the men's volleyball tournament for the Midwestern Intercollegiate Volleyball Association held during the 2022 NCAA Division I & II men's volleyball season.
-It will be held April 16 through April 23, 2022 at campus sites.
-The winner receives the Association's automatic bid to the 2021 NCAA Volleyball Tournament.
+It was held April 16 through April 23, 2022 at campus sites.
+The winner received the Association's automatic bid to the 2021 NCAA Volleyball Tournament.

 Seeds

 All eight teams are eligible for the postseason, with the highest seed hosting each round.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.